CorgiCapyCode/PolicingEquityAnalysis/POLICING_REPORT_ANALYSIS.md

 ## Data Cleaning

-### Feature value pre-check
+List of unique values incl. common placeholders for n/a values. \

-Using the unique values incl. counts per feature results in:
+In () values are not for sure placeholders. \

 | #   | Feature                                                    | Non-Null Count | Unique_Values  | n/a placeholder  | Needs processing          | Suspected correlation |
 |-----|------------------------------------------------------------|----------------|----------------|------------------|---------------------------|-----------------------|